Tefached95/petram-lang/docs/Petram Language Specification Summary.md

     $square := #{Square::new :: side_length: 3.4}#
   ```

-- Traits: `trait #{Name}# ->`
+- Protocols: `protocol #{Name}# ->`
-  - Traits are similar to Protocols in Objective C or interfaces in other OO programming languages.
+  - Protocols are similar to Protocols in Objective C or interfaces in other OO programming languages.
 - Fields: `field name: Type`
 - Constrained fields
   - You may define a constrained filed via the following syntax: `constrained field struct_field_name: Type where #{condition}# message: "Error message"`